hyrsh/homelab-rpi/mkdocs/docs/01_design/lp_design.md

 - making sure that a switch failure does not bring down the system
     - we distribute our network connections across multiple switches
 - making sure that a RPI failure does not bring down the system
-    - every domain (storage, routung, management and workloads) is redundant
+    - every domain (storage, routing, management and workloads) is redundant
 - it is accessible from a public network (the internet)
     - I use a VPS from a CSP in Switzerland
 - it is accessible from a local network (my home network)